RetroReversing/retroReversing/pages/n64/Turok64SourceCode.md

 Specifically the library used is `RNC ProPack` which handles packing and unpacking then data.

-It looke like Iguana also used RNC for PS1 games as the file `rnc.s` contains a reference to Sony PSX for its “PROPACK Unpack” code written in assembly [^6].
+It looks like Iguana also used RNC for PS1 games as the file `rnc.s` contains a reference to Sony PSX for its “PROPACK Unpack” code written in assembly [^6].

 In the source code `boot.c` looks for an  RNC2 header for assets and decompresses the data if it is found.
 </div>